NeuroTechX/bci-workshop/INSTRUCTIONS.md

 These are the features that you visualized in E1.1 in Figure 2.

-We expect each band to reflect specific mental activities.
+We expect each band to loosely reflect different mental activities.
 For example, we know that closing the eyes and relaxing provokes an increase in Alpha band activity and a decrease in Beta band activity, especially at the back of the head.
 We will try to reproduce this result now.

 1. Open the script ```exercise_01_one_channel.py```.
 2. Change the value of the ```buffer_length``` parameter to around 40.